-In this Communications in Context video segment, Head of Voice Products Roland Selmer defines contextual communication and explains how businesses and developers can leverage the concept to deliver exceptional customer experiences and a significant competitive edge.
-(To read the full transcript, scroll below the video.)
+In this brief interview, Head of Voice Products Roland Selmer defines contextual communication and explains how businesses and developers can leverage the concept to deliver exceptional customer experiences and a significant competitive edge.

 For instance, if you got a call from somebody, and the CLI was blocked, the identity of the call was blocked, it said “unknown,” there would be no context to that information.
 And so you’d say, “Hello.
 Like, who’s talking?
 What do you want?”
 And all of those questions kind of allude to building a context around the conversation.